Improving Mental Health: Five Signs Of An Unequal Relationship

 You and your partner may not have had a thorough discussion about relationship expectations, which may have led to differences in your understanding of how balance in a relationship works.
 For example, one person might think it is their primary role to generate an income and their partner’s responsibility to maintain a clean home and manage childcare.
 While that arrangement may work for many, it may not be compatible with others’ visions of what their relationships should look like.
 If you find yourself pigeonholed into roles you don’t want, it’s possible that your partner has drastically different expectations than you.

-Mismatched feelings about the relationship
+Mismatched feelings and an unbalanced relationship

 Your partner may not take an equal role in the relationship because they are not equally invested in it.
 In some cases, relationships can have an imbalance in the amount of love each partner feels.
 It’s possible you are deeply in love, but their feelings are not as strong.
 Unrequited love, in addition to being emotionally challenging to manage, can lead to one person carrying much more of the load than their partner to keep the relationship moving.